GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/f4dfc6e3-ccdb-460a-a8ca-782365a1e476)"  width="80%" height="80%">

-Therefore, after finalizing the ingestion and storage of the data, we can move onto the
+Therefore, after finalizing the ingestion and storage of the data, we can move onto the Transformation stage with Azure Databricks

 [Back to Table of Contents](#table-of-contents)

+## Transformation